Scotland's housing emergency: a timeline

-We're currently amid a housing crisis in Scotland and bringing empty homes back into use is an important, cost effective contribution to housing supply.
+We're currently amid a housing emergency in Scotland and turning vacant properties into homes is an important, cost effective contribution to the housing supply.
 We believe that a dedicated empty homes officer is required in every council to support these owners.
 This will allow the local authority to map out empty homes, tie them into regeneration plans, build them into local housing plans and focus on tailored solutions.

 The next 50 years